marknote/MarknoteParser/README.md

 # MarkNote Parser

-A dead simple markdown parser implemented in Swift with performance in mind.
+A dead simple markdown parser implemented in Swift with performance in mind, which can help you to transform markdown code into HTML.
 Most of markdown parsers highly depend on regular expression while MarkNote Parser avoids doing so.

 ## Purpose